DeSclafani sharp in return to Cincy, Giants beat Reds 4-2

 TRAINER’S ROOM

-Giants: 2B Wilmer Flores left the game in the second inning with tightness in his right hamstring. … 1B Brandon Belt missed a third straight game with tightness in his left side.
+Giants: 2B Wilmer Flores left the game in the second inning with tightness in his right hamstring.
+He’ll get further evaluation Wednesday, Kapler said. … 1B Brandon Belt missed a third straight game with tightness in his left side.
 He is day to day.

 Reds: The absence of two key players due to injuries caused another ripple in an infield already struggling defensively.
 Mike Moustakas was held out of the starting lineup for a fourth game with a heel contusion, and Nick Senzel was out with a sore knee and other minor injuries.
 Moustakas, the regular third baseman, had been playing first base with Joey Votto sidelined, and outfielder Senzel had been at third.